vuongducphuong/documentation/content/applications/general/email_communication/email_servers.rst

 configured!

-Unless an external mail server is required to send large batches of mass emails, simply use the standard online Odoo database normally since it has already been pre-configured to send email.
+Unless an external mail server is required to send large batches of mass emails, simply use the standard online Leansoft database normally since it has already been pre-configured to send email.

 .. important::
-   The Odoo server is subject to a daily email limit to prevent abuse.
+   The Leansoft server is subject to a daily email limit to prevent abuse.
 The default limit is 200 emails sent per day for databases with an **Enterprise** subscription.
 This limit can be increased under certain conditions.
 See the :doc:`FAQ <faq>` or contact support for more information.